bradleyeckert/hermes/docs/hermes.md

 * 32-bit CPU such as ARM or RISC-V
 * On-chip Flash memory for code and keys
 * UART

+The true random number generator is used to generate unique IVs.
+This uniqueness could be generated in other ways, but a TRNG reduces the chance of IV re-use.
+If an IV were to be reused, it would have to be used many times to be useful to an attacker.
+Key generation (outside the scope of `hermes`) needs a good TRNG.
+IVs, not so much.

 ## Pairing